 Regular carpet maintenance includes vacuuming to keep carpets their cleanest.
 A great way to disinfect deep down is to sprinkle baking soda over the surface of the carpet and let it stand for 15-30 minutes.
 Then vacuum to eliminate odors.
 Rugs should also be cleaned regularly.
 If you want to steam clean your rug, first ‘beat it’ outdoors to remove loose dust particles, then use plain water during the steaming process and make sure it dries thoroughly.

 While you may not be able to outrun the flu bug this season, there are definitely things you can do to flu-proof your flooring.
-Good luck and happy sweeping!
+A One Carpet Cleaning wishes you good luck and happy sweeping!